 Source: Andraszewicz, S. (2023).
 A conceptual framework of complexity in decision-making. https://doi.org/10.31219/osf.io/u6fzv

-The Zurich Trading Simulator (ZTS) software is a free app for oTree, designed to study risk-taking and trading behaviour in a dynamically evolving environment.
-Unlike other experimental tasks, ZTS provides participants with a real-time experience of asset price movements in a continuous trading setting, closely resembling real-world financial markets.
-This dynamic framework enables the measurement of trading activity, including trade volume, frequency, and the value of traded assets.
-Additionally, ZTS assesses risk-taking by analysing the proportion of risky assets in a participant’s portfolio.
-As an open-source tool, ZTS allows researchers to customise its standard setup to suit their experimental needs.
-We used this tool to conduct a series of experiments, in which we simulated social trading platforms, we induced overconfidence and we measured anticipatory arousal during trading.
+The Zurich Trading Simulator (ZTS) software is a free app for oTree, designed to study human risk-taking and trading behaviour in a dynamically evolving environment.
+ZTS players experience dynamically evolving asset price movements in a continuous trading setting, closely resembling real-world financial markets.
+This feature enables measuring trading activity, such as trading volume, frequency, and the value of traded assets.
+ZTS also assesses risk-taking by analysing the proportion of risky assets in a player’s portfolio.
+As an open-source tool, ZTS can be customised to suit their experimental needs.
+We used ZTS to investigate the role of social influence, overconfidence, incentives and anticipatory emotions in investor trading outcomes.

 In financial markets, profit is usually associated with risk-taking, as those who take risks, use the opportunities that markets present.
-However, during market bubbles, risk-taking might lead to losses, whereas risk aversion can lead to more profit.
-Emotion-based warning signals might play a role here by helping to recognize when risk aversion is preferable.
-To study this, we used a trading simulator, where 27 male participants traded on a historical stock price trend during a market bubble-and-crash scenario, and we continuously monitored their skin conductance level.
-We found that participants earning the most were characterized by an adaptive pattern of risk-taking —they invested much in the asset in the initial phase of the bubble but sold their stocks before the crash.
+Emotion-based anticipation of the next price movement might play a role in taking more or less risk, at various points in time.
+To study this, we simulated a historical stock price trend during a market bubble-and-crash scenario, and we continuously monitored skin conductance level of traders in this market.
+We found that individuals earning the most were characterized by an adaptive pattern of risk-taking —they invested much in the asset in the initial phase of the bubble but sold their stocks before the crash.
 Their skin conductance level was closely associated with the price trend, peaking before the crash started.
-This suggests that skin conductance provided a bodily warning signal in this group.
-Moreover, in high earners, skin conductance level correlated negatively with the proportion of stocks, indicating that the high earners used this warning signal to sell stocks.
-These results underscore the adaptive role of bodily signals in decision-making and elucidate the neural basis of success in uncertain financial markets.
+Skin conductance describes electrical conductivity of the skin that increases with micro-sweating, related to emotional arousal triggered by a small subcortical brain structure - the amygdala.
+Our findings show that with the increased precision of wearables (i.e., smart watches and body sensors), anticipatory emotions could be measured to improve financial outcomes of individuals.

 Text-to-speech technologies are artificial intelligence tools that turn written text into human-like speech.
 They have become omnipresent in call centres, customer services, transportation systems and any businesses that could profit from outsourcing repetitive work to AI.
 One of the challenges of speech synthesisers has been how pleasant they are to listen to.
 Voices that do not sound attractive may have negative consequences on e-commerce and user/customer satisfaction.
 Various studies documented that humans find faces, shapes and sounds that are not "extreme", as more beautiful.
 Think about a very high-pitch sound and a very low-pitch sound.
 None of these may appear as very pleasant, but sounds that are in the middle of this range could be enjoyable to listen to.
 By averaging the high and low values, we can obtain the "pleasant middle".
 Human brain requires less energy to process less noisy stimuli.

 Blockchain technologies are products and services based on digital tokes whose complete history can be tracked.
 They are also known for their lack of regulation and democratisation.
 Several countries are already testing the use of blockchain for introducing digital versions of their currencies.
-However, in blockchain, we can identify stable coints and altcoins.
-Stable coins are directly linked to fiat currencies like Euro, US dollar or Swiss frank.
+However, in blockchain, we can identify stable coins and altcoins.
+Stable coins are directly linked to fiat currencies like Euro, US dollar or Swiss franc.
 Their value does not fluctuate with respect to the fiat currencies.
-In contrast, altcoins are tokens whose value is not fixed with any fiat currency which makes them highly volatile financial asset class.
+In contrast, altcoins are tokens whose value is not fixed with any fiat currency which makes them a highly volatile financial asset class.
 Together with a cryptotrading platform in Europe, we conducted a study on the users of cryptocurrencies.
 We tested an extended technology adoption model that included mindset (see the figure).
 People with the fixed mindset tend to believe that their skills and properties are innate and cannot be altered.
 In contrast, people with the growth mindset believe that their skills can be improved.
 We found that mindset plays a role in the intention to use altcoins, but not to use stable coins.
 We also found that users of cryptocurrencies are predominantly male, good-earners with high financial and blockchain knowledge.
 This contradicts a common belief that investors in crypto assets are naive investors without previous knowledge.
-However, our sample consisted of users of a specialised platform for trading blockchain tokens, which could induce a self-selection bias.
-We also conducted a study with about 200 cryptocurrency users and 200 non-users, sampled from a general population.
-This project is still work in progress and more insights from this study are about to come!

 Crises occur cyclically and can lead to significant financial, social, psychological, political, infrastructural, or health-related shocks.
 They are characterised by the perceived value of loss, probability of loss, and associated stress, creating complex decision problems that many leaders must navigate.
 In an article and a book chapter, we discuss a framework of complexity in decision-making to help identify why certain decisions are particularly challenging and what strategies can be employed to address them effectively.
 We outline well-established techniques from behavioural sciences for analyzing and quantifying decision problems and propose a three-step action plan to reduce decision complexity.
 The goal of this article is to translate scientific insights into practical applications, recognising that while human nature remains relatively stable, the evolving nature of crises requires adaptive decision-making approaches.